Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Sometimes you’ll find siblings or even future spouses listed in the same yearbook.
 My grandparents both attended Central High School in Pueblo, but graduated too far apart to appear in the same volume.
 You can see their senior-year yearbook pictures above, taken in 1942 and 1946 respectively.

 Hundreds of millions of yearbook entries are searchable at Ancestry.com and MyHeritage.
 If you don’t find yours online, contact local public libraries, historical or genealogical societies, or school board offices.
 Some state genealogical society libraries, such as the Ohio Genealogical Society, have extensive yearbook collections, too.
+Learn more about finding yearbooks and other school records.

 During the 1940s, newspapers and radio were the primary means of public communication.
 People read the news with the same avidity that they now scroll through social media feeds.
 During this decade, you might find coverage mentioning a loved one’s birth education, prowess on the sports fields, military service, employment, wedding, home purchase or other life event big and small.